Overview

 It covers only heterozygous FH and not homozygous FH, which is rare and needs specialist care.

-In November 2017, this quality standard was updated.
-The definitions and source guidance sections were amended to reflect the updated NICE guideline on familial hypercholesterolaemia: identification and management.
+We updated the definitions and source guidance sections to reflect the updated NICE guideline on familial hypercholesterolaemia: identification and management.

 How to use NICE quality standards and how we develop them